8:00am – 8:30am

 Dramatic Growth: Factors That Support Growth Beyond the Million Dollar Mark

-Women entrepreneurs are a powerful force.
-In a number of countries, women are creating over half the new firm starts.
+Is it true that women don’t “think BIG?”
+If so, what can we do to support them through the journey of scaling their businesses?
+Women entrepreneurs are a powerful force; in a number of countries, women are creating over half the new firm starts.
 Despite robust early growth of women led firms, businesses owned by men are 3.5 times more likely to reach $1 million in revenue.
 This is caused by lack of access to appropriate advisors, customers, supply chain, and networks of the “right” capital needed to scale.
 This salon will address the issues and opportunities that have been uncovered by a variety of programs and discuss broader opportunities to support women that are ready to scale.

 Moderator: Lesa Mitchell — Founder, Network for Scale (US)